 A shaded fuelbreak is an area where the tree canopy is thinned to reduce the potential for a fire to move quickly through and/or to reduce fire spread into or through the canopy.
-Enough tall tree canopy is retained to maintain shade, reduce the potential for rapid re-growth of shrubs and sprouting hardwoods, and minimize erosion.
+Enough tall tree canopy is retained to maintain shade, reduce the potential for rapid re-growth of shrubs and sprouting hardwoods, minimize erosion, and minimize habitat alteration.
 Ladder fuels and woody understory vegetation are thinned out.
 A shaded fuelbreak can be created manually or by using mechanical techniques (heavy equipment).
 Shaded fuelbreaks require follow-up maintenance along roads that includes annual mowing in grasslands adjacent to the road, clearance of brush and dead vegetation, and removal of ladder fuels to the canopy in forested areas.
-In addition to manual and mechanical methods, herbicides may be applied to control invasive species.
+In addition to manual and mechanical methods, herbicides may also be sparingly applied to control invasive species.

-Shaded fuelbreaks included in this VMP may be up to 200 feet wide.
 Width varies depending on the presence of sensitive resources, the location of habitat transitions, slope, expected fire behavior, the features or infrastructure that need protection, and the capacity to create and maintain the fuelbreak.

-Non-shaded Fuelbreaks
+Non-Shaded Fuelbreaks

 A non-shaded fuelbreak is a swath of land where fuels are reduced in areas without a tree canopy, typically at a change in vegetation type, such as from forest or shrubland into grassland, or within grasslands.
 Heavy equipment is typically used for construction, except on steep slopes, where manual treatments are employed.
-Non-shaded fuelbreaks are most often maintained in grasslands or shrublands versus wooded areas, although they can be implemented at a transition, particularly near structures if professional fire agency personnel deem critical for fire safety or necessary to meet defensible space requirements (see Figure 4-2).
-Herbicides may be applied to control invasive plants.
+Non-shaded fuelbreaks often implemented near structures where professional fire agency personnel deem critical for fire safety or necessary to meet defensible space requirements (see Figure 4-2).
+Herbicides may also be sparingly applied in non-shaded fuelbreaks to control invasive plants.